chrisbazley/SF3KtoProT/README.md

 0.11 (11 May 2025)
 - Replaced local definitions with an Optional.h header shared with other programs.

+0.12 (23 May 2025)
+- Fix make_pt_sample_list to guard against undefined behaviour caused by calculating the address of a non-existent element of the sample_info array (when sample_num is out of range).

 -----------------------------------------------------------------------------
 8  Compiling the software